 Committee on the Core Curriculum - UTDPP1018

-The Committee on the Core Curriculum is a Standing, Concurrent Committee of the Academic Senate regarding University-wide requirements for students seeking entrance to a baccalaureate degree from The University of Texas at Dallas.
+The Committee on the Core Curriculum is a Standing, Concurrent Committee of the Academic Senate responsible for overseeing university-wide core curriculum requirements for undergraduates students who complete all or some of their general education coursework in residence at UT Dallas.

 Annually, but no later than August 31, the Chair of the Committee will provide the Speaker of the Faculty with a written report for the Academic Senate of the Committee's activities for the prior academic year.

-The Committee is composed of seven voting members appointed from the membership of the General Faculty (as defined in Title III, Chapter 21, Section I.B.1. of The University of Texas at Dallas Handbook of Operating Procedures).
-Committee membership will be distributed across all seven schools.
+The Committee is composed of eight voting members appointed from the membership of the General Faculty (as defined in UTDPP1088).
+Committee membership is distributed across all schools and shall include non-administrative faculty members who are regularly assigned to teach core curriculum courses.
 The Chair of the Committee on Educational Policy shall serve ex officio as one of the voting members.
-The Dean of Undergraduate Education, the University Registrar and Director of Academic Records, and the Director of Undergraduate Advising serve as non-voting, ex officio members.
-Four non-voting members are degree-seeking undergraduates including one lower-division student and one upper-division transfer student.
+The Dean of Undergraduate Education, the University Registrar, the Associate Dean for Undergraduate Advising, and a representative from the Office of Assessment serve as non-voting, ex-officio members.
+The Committee also includes four degree-seeking undergraduate students as non-voting members, including one lower-division student and one upper-division transfer student.
 The Chair of the Committee serves ex officio, with vote, on the Committee on Educational Policy.
 The Dean of Undergraduate Education serves as the Responsible University Official.

 Unless specified otherwise in this charge, Committee members are appointed to two-year terms, and the Chair and Vice Chair are appointed annually.
 The terms for appointed members shall be staggered so that no more than one-half of the terms expire in any one year.
-Members may be reappointed by the President for additional terms upon nomination of the Academic Council.
+The President may reappoint members for additional terms upon nomination of the Academic Council.
+Reappointments for the Chair shall not exceed two consecutive terms.
 If for any reason a Committee member resigns, the President, upon nomination of the Academic Council, shall appoint another individual to serve the remainder of the unexpired term.